andraugust/andraugust.github.io/quantum-3.md

 $$

 But if we know the system is in one of these states we can assign statistical probabilities, or likelihoods, to each and make calculations from there.
-For example, to calculate the probability of measuring an observable to be $$\lambda$$, we use
+For example, to calculate the probability of measuring $$\lambda$$, we use

 $$